 After boiling, the wort is chilled and strained in a lautering tun to filter out the spent grain before pouring the wort into a fermentation vessel.
 Yeast is added to feast on the sugars and work its magic over the next two to three weeks.
 The byproducts of this sugary feast are carbon dioxide and, of course, alcohol.

 Most beers benefit from more carbonation than nature can provide in this short process.
 Carbonation typically is added by either carbonating the beer before bottling or by ‘‘bottle conditioning’’ the beer – adding a little extra sugar to each bottle so fermentation continues.

 At Lone Star Taps and Caps, we take great pleasure in offering the finest beers in Texas.
-We invite you to come in and learn more about the brewing process from our expert staff.
+We invite you to come in to our Lewisville or Fort Worth locations and learn more about the brewing process from our expert staff.
 We’ll be happy to tell you more about how brewers do what they do and to give you a taste of the magic brewed up in every can, bottle and draft.